epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 6. If the file looks OK, copy the file to the user’s triage download location ``$ cp <filename> /srv/data-manager/triage/<username>/download``

-7. Either notify the user that the file was moved as requested to their triage download folder and is available via SFTP, or explain what needs to be changed for the file to be acceptable for download.
+7. Either notify the user that the file was copied as requested to their triage download folder and is available via SFTP, or explain what needs to be changed for the file to be acceptable for download.

 **Upload**